| Documentation

 Account Approval

-Tradier typically approves accounts within 1-2 business days.
+Tradier approves accounts within 1-2 business days according to their documentation.
 You'll receive an email confirmation once your account is ready for trading.

 Connecting Your Tradier Account to DipSkip